This berry granita is made with fresh or frozen berries and lavender simple syrup, and is served with whipped ricotta. No ice cream maker needed!

 - 1 cup whole milk ricotta

 - Optionally, make the whipped ricotta before serving.
 Add ricotta and sugar to a bowl and mix with an electric hand mixer or stand mixer until stiff peaks form.
-Serve granita and ricotta together.
+Serve the ricotta on top of the granita.

-Store leftover granita in an airtight container in the freezer, and leftover ricotta in the fridge.
+- Store leftover granita in an airtight container in the freezer, and leftover ricotta in the fridge.